snotskie/ttrpg/site/src/playing.md

 To perform an Endeavor:

 1. **Setup:** The DM places a token representing each character involved in the Endeavor on a number line, starting at position $0$.
 Then, the DM describes the winning and losing conditions of the Endeavor, such as being the first to reach at least space $20$ at the end of a round, to have moved the furthest at the end of $3$ rounds, to be the last one standing by avoiding environmental hazards, or so on or some combination of conditions.
 2. **Focal Action Advantage Movement:** At the top of each round, determine the Focal Action for the round's simultaneous action.
 Characters may choose to sit out this phase of the Endeavor.
-The highest rolling character then moves forward on the number line a number of spaces equal to the result of their roll.
+Whoever rolled the highest moves forward on the number line a number of spaces equal to the result of their roll.
 This represents the advantage gained towards their objectives as their proposed course of action directs the narrative tension.
-If there is a tie for highest roll, then no character moves forward on the number line during this step, though the DM still resolves the tie to determine the Focal Action.
+If there is a tie for highest roll, then no one gains this advantage movement during this step, though the DM still resolves the tie to determine the Focal Action for the next step.
 4. **Focal Action Movement:** Next, resolve the Focal Action.
 If the Focal Action had Defenders, they roll to defend against it.
 Then the winning or succeeding side moves forward, and the severity of the outcome determines the number of spaces moved, according to the table below.
 5. **Side Action Movements:** Then, determine and resolve Side Actions, starting with those who sat out at the start of the round, then those who rolled the lowest at the start of the round, with the DM resolving ties.
 For each of these Side Actions, the winning or succeeding side moves forward, and the severity of the outcome determines the number of spaces moved, according to the table below.
 6. **Hazards:** At the end of the round, the DM may describe an environmental hazard that could affect all or some of the leading characters involved the Endeavor, asking them to perform a Check to avoid the effects.